n., plural: decomposers

 Decomposers and Scavengers

-Decomposers, as well as scavengers, are the important part of the food cycle involved in the ecological recycling of nutrients and organic matter.
+Decomposers, as well as scavengers, are an important part of the food cycle involved in the ecological recycling of nutrients and organic matter.
 However, the two-class of organisms differ in their mechanism of work.
 Essentially, scavengers are the initiators of the process of decomposition which is eventually taken over by the decomposers.
 The key difference between the class of the organisms is listed in the table.

 Table 2: Difference between Decomposers and Scavengers